cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/util/MathUtil.rst

 getStatistics
 ^^^^^^^^^^^^^

-.. java:method:: public static DescriptiveStatistics getStatistics(List<Double> list)
+.. java:method:: public static DescriptiveStatistics getStatistics(Collection<Double> list)
    :outertype: MathUtil

    Gets an object to compute descriptive statistics for an list of numbers.